jai7ads/DSA/README.md

 # DSA
 LearnAlgorithms

-1. Counts Digits for a given Number - Create CountDigits.java
+1. Counts Digits for a given Number -  CountDigits.java
-2.
+2. check if given number is Palindrome - Palindrome.java